 It is ever so refreshing to drink water straight from such rivers.
-Do bring your water bottle and fill up on cold freshwater for the trip into the highlands.
+Do bring your water bottle and fill up on cold fresh water for the trip into the highland.

 Herðubreiðarlindir streams are on the edge of the Ódáðahraun lava field, the most extensive lava field in Iceland, stretching over 4,440 km2.